maziac/dezogif/readme.md

 # Acknowledgements

-Many thanks to Chris Kirby.
-I have used his NDS code https://github.com/Ckirby101/NDS-NextDevSystem as starting point and used e.g. his routine to set the baudrate.
+- Many thanks to Chris Kirby.
+I have used his [NDS code](https://github.com/Ckirby101/NDS-NextDevSystem) as starting point and used e.g. his routine to set the baudrate.

+- A lot of thanks also to [jorgegv](https://github.com/jorgegv).
+He did a great work with his fork [dezogif_ng](https://github.com/jorgegv/dezogif_ng) which allows to connect the ZXNext with DeZog through a wifi interface.
+And he contributed the copper code for asynchronous break and a lot of other fixes.
+Please also have a look at his [JNext ZX Next emulator](https://github.com/jorgegv/jnext).